Trevern-Gus/Neon-Rivals/README.md

 # Neon-Rivals
-a very small game made for an assignment in 2023, which was inspiried by tron and snake made along side Josh
+a very small game made for an assignment in 2023, which was inspiried by tron and snake made along side Joshua Lonford